Fletcher Street Urban Riding Club

-The Fletcher Street Riding Club is a 501(c)(3) non-profit organization devoted to inner-city horsemanship in north Philadelphia.
+The Fletcher Street Riding Club is a 501(c)(3) non-profit organization devoted to inner-city horsemanship in North Philadelphia.
 Part of a century-long tradition of black cowboys and horsemanship in Philadelphia, local horsemen maintain and care for horses and teach neighborhood youth to do so.
 They encourage academic excellence and provide positive ways for local youth to spend their leisure time outdoors.
+The nonprofit organization has struggled to find funding and secure and maintain their place of operations.

+Activities

+The Fletcher Street club has stables in the Strawberry Mansion neighborhood of North Philadelphia, on the edge of Fairmount Park.
+In November 2023, they opened a new stable in East Fairmount Park.
+Informal stables also existed throughout North and West Philadelphia and in Cobbs Creek Park, on private and abandoned city land.
+The horses are ridden throughout the city's streets and parks, and regular races are held on an open strip of Fairmount Park called the Speedway.
+Experienced horsemen and youth in the area care for the horses, and the Fletcher Street club horses receive additional care from a prominent area veterinarian.

 The horses used in the program were initially purchased at a livestock auction in New Holland, Pennsylvania, giving a second chance to animals that would likely otherwise have been killed.